frc2503/r2015/README.md

 ```

 The above command will use Git (provided that everything is set up properly) to clone down the robot code into a folder (in the current directory) called `r2015`.

+From Eclipse, you can then import the project as an "Existing Project" in the "Filesystem", and you're set to go.

 ## Programming